cagov/data-infrastructure/docs/dbt/dbt-performance.md

 3. Switch the materialization to view.
 Typically a view will take a fraction of the time to generate, and if that's the case you know your model is slow in writes.
 4. Run the query separately in the database without the CREATE TABLE part.
 When you do this you can typically assess the execution plan

-#### Snowflake Query Profile
+#### Snowflake query profile
 You can easily pull up the query profile for any query that has been run in Snowflake either from a worksheet or from the query history page.
 This includes queries run from dbt Cloud!
 This profile is essential in understanding the elements of your query that are most costly in terms of time, and which might be improved through optimization.
 Refer to the [Analyzing Queries Using Query Profile](https://docs.snowflake.com/en/user-guide/ui-query-profile) page in the Snowflake Documentation for complete information including common problems and their solutions.

-#### Big Query Query Plan
+#### BigQuery query plan
 Big Query offers similar query execution profiling in the Google Cloud Console.
 See [Query plan and timeline](https://cloud.google.com/bigquery/docs/query-plan-explanation) as well as Big Query's [Introduction to optimizing query performance](https://cloud.google.com/bigquery/docs/best-practices-performance-overview)

-#### Caching Notes
+#### Caching notes
-Most databases use some type of caching which needs to be turned off in order to properly test performance.
+Most databases use some type of caching which needs to be turned off to properly test performance.
 Snowflake uses both a results cache and a disk cache, but only one can be turned off with a session variable:
 ```
 alter session set use_cached_result = false;
 ```
 See this in-depth discussion for more details: [Deep Dive on Snowflake Caching](https://medium.com/snowflake/deep-dive-on-caching-in-snowflake-201a9ce56b43)
 A general workaround (other than to shutdown and restart the warehouse) is to use slightly different result sets which do the same operations and return the same number of rows.

-## Local Development Tips
+## Local development tips
 1. Use Tags or dbt run --select to limit what you are building
 2. Use --select state:modified+ result:error+ to limit runs
 3. You can also include limits on data when working with a development target, e.g.